 Second, running a business in this way requires a complete re-think of how to manage your workforce.
 Managing the consistency and quality of work becomes both more important and more difficult.
 Two things that are essential to making this work are good communication and the right technology, both of which complement each other.

-Technology is enabling these conversations
+Technology is driving global conversations

 Commentators believe that digital adoption accelerated by around three to four years during the pandemic, due to the demands of the virtual workplace.
 And with the video conferencing, collaboration, and productivity tools now at our disposal, there’s no reason why firms can’t hire top talent from around the world to enhance their expertise, services, and ultimately their attractiveness for prospective clients and customers.